top of page

 Andhra-style spicy raw mango in a sweet tamarind sauce

-Early summer has the vegetables vendors in India start putting out piles of green, raw mangoes.
-This is followed by the frenzy of making Spicy mango pickle, but also families cooking them in curries, with rice (Curd rice), beverages and so much more.
+Early summer is when vegetable vendors in India start putting out piles of green, raw mangoes.
+This is followed by the frenzy of making Spicy mango pickles, but also families cooking them in curries, with rice (Curd rice), beverages, and so much more.

-The mangoes have a delicate sourness that is wonderful and pairs well with almost any spice.
-This recipe is a flash of bold flavors, sour, an earthy sweetness from the jaggery, sour from the tamarind, and very spicy, a heat that lingers and makes your nose run.
-This dish exemplifies Andhra cuisine, bold in flavor and spicy.
-Do not be put off by the long ingredient list, this recipe is quite simple to make.
+The mangoes have a wonderful, delicate sourness that pairs well with almost any spice.
+This recipe is a flash of bold flavours: sour, earthy sweetness from the jaggery, tart from the tamarind, and very spicy, with a heat that lingers and makes your nose run.
+This dish exemplifies Andhra cuisine, bold in flavour and spicy.
+Do not be put off by the long ingredient list; this recipe is simple.

-This is a wonderful cookbook that is packed with traditional dishes.
-The book was written by Archana Pidathala as an ode to her grandmothers cooking.
-This book is so much more than a collection of recipes, it brings to my table a history of the cuisine and people.
+This is a wonderful cookbook packed with traditional dishes.
+It was written by Archana Pidathala as an ode to her grandmother's cooking.
+This book is so much more than a collection of recipes; it brings to my table a history of the cuisine and people.
 Wonderfully written and with beautiful photographs, this cookbook fills a gap in my bookshelf in a cuisine that I know very little about.

 Ingredients: